Valparaiso, Santiago and Central Valley, Chile

 The hotel's restaurant, Alegre is one of Chile's best: Chilean chef Francisco Araya has worked at 3* restaurants El Bulli and Mugaritz in Spain before opening his own restaurant 81 in Tokyo and his tasting menu which offers exquisite delicate dishes was outstanding.

 For those who know San Francisco, Valparaiso seems to have many similarities with its morning pacific mists giving way to warm afternoons in summer (from November to March), the steep hills, trams and Victorian funiculars.
-Valparaiso has long attracted creative types inspired by the sea and the colorful graffiti has become part of the city's attraction.
+Valparaiso has long attracted creative types inspired by the sea and the colourful graffiti has become part of the city's attraction.
 It is a bit rough around the edges but it also a photographers dream.

 Even in Valparaso, where mansions painted in indigo and mango crowd the quirky port's cobbled streets, it's hard to miss the Palacio Astoreca.
 Built in 1923 by a saltpetre baron to counter his English wife's homesickness, the stucco-and-brick Victorian Gothic design and pillar-box paintwork genuinely startle.
 Swiss filmmaker Vincent Juillerat and his Chilean wife spent $5 million turning the near-derelict mansion into a 23-room hotel.
 Architect Mathias Klotz overcame termite and earthquake damage to restore the palacio's porticos, projections and pitched roofs, recreating ornate interior plasterwork.
 But by adding a new extension, he also introduced the conveniences of a lift and a sleek basement spa with hammam, wood-fired hot tub and heated indoor pool.
-Generously sized rooms are furnished with restored local antiques and vast designer beds from Santiago's Sebastin Irarrzaval; all look out on an eclectic urban landscape of multicolored townhouses that drops down to Valparaso Bay.
+Generously sized rooms are furnished with restored local antiques and vast designer beds from Santiago's Sebastin Irarrzaval; all look out on an eclectic urban landscape of multicoloured townhouses that drops down to Valparaso Bay.
 Guests stroll the city's steep, sinuous streets by day, returning to dine on Spanish chef Sergio Barroso's deconstructed Pacific-catch seafood or to sip a last Pisco Sour on the terrace while gazing at the twinkling lights of ships far out to sea.

 Full Day in Valparaiso